 This is an advanced tutorial course which allows the student to follow an in-depth programme of research under the guidance of a member of staff.
 There are no lectures, and the course aims to encourage the student to pursue independent research.
 Students should choose a topic which falls within the broad area of the English Department's curriculum.
 This should be done in consultation with a member of staff.
 The student and staff member should agree a programme of study, and the student can opt either to produce a single extended piece of work (a dissertation) or four essays on related topics.
 The student should have regular meetings with the tutor.
 Admission to this course is conditional on good academic performance, and the subject matter and scope of the course requires the approval of the department.

 Assessment will be by dissertation or four written essays (100% coursework).
-ES, CCSE, L&C
+Depending on the student's research topic, the course can count towards ES or CCSE.
+ES, CCSE

 ENGL3033.
 Research seminar in English studies (6 credits)